ggcodeanonymous/Greedy-Attack-and-Gumbel-Attack/README.md

 ## AG's News data set with a trained model
 For ease of replication, the AG's News data set and a trained character-level convolutional networks (Char-CNN) are provided.
 Please cite [Character-level convolutional networks for text classification](http://papers.nips.cc/paper/5782-character-level-convolutional-networks-for-text-classifica) for the data and the model.

 The AG's News data set can be downloaded [here](https://drive.google.com/open?id=0Bz8a_Dbh9QhbUDNpeUdjb0wxRms).
 Please put the folder in the directory agccnn/data/ and unzip it.
-See below for details.

 The weights of a trained character-level convolutional networks (Char-CNN) can be downloaded [here](https://drive.google.com/open?id=1dkt_sfRPJzQO3uMA4afcSRgNMFfOrk3M).
 Please put the file in the directory agccnn/params/.

 ## Generation of Greedy Attack adversarial examples
 Generate the Greedy Attack adversarial examples for Char-CNN on AG's News.